DecisiveAI/mdai-docs/src/install/aws/configure.md

 <!-- toc -->

-## Installing the MDAI™ Engine in AWS
+## Installing the MDAI Engine in AWS

-The MDAI InkOps™ Toolkit will enable you to configure and deploy the MDAI Engine™ infrastructure in AWS.
+The MDAI InkOps Toolkit will enable you to configure and deploy the MDAI Engine infrastructure in AWS.

 🏁 Let's begin! 🏁

 ---

-### Clone the MDAI InkOps™ Toolkit
+### Clone the MDAI InkOps Toolkit

+Visit our GitHub repo to access our [MDAI InkOps Toolkit](https://github.com/DecisiveAI/mdai-inkops)

 `git clone git@github.com:DecisiveAI/mdai-inkops.git`